StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/transformation-examples.md

 # Transformation by Example

-In this chapter the transformation mapping of the CloudFormation plugin is further explained through talking through the transformation of a complete TOSCA model.
+In this chapter, the transformation mapping of the CloudFormation plugin is further explained through talking through the transformation of a complete TOSCA model.

 ## TOSCA LAMP model

-The example used is a simple LAMP stack consisting of a PHP WebApplication connected to a MysqlDatabase which are hosted on a an Apache webserver and a MysqlDBMS respectively, which in turn are both hosted on one Compute node.
+The example used is a simple LAMP stack consisting of a PHP WebApplication connected to a MysqlDatabase which are hosted on an Apache webserver and a MysqlDBMS respectively, which in turn are both hosted on one Compute node.
 The following is a graphical representation of the TOSCA model:

 ![Graphical representation of the TOSCA model](img/lamp-example-tosca-model.jpg)